Call centre: Cloud computing

 Through the use of application programming interfaces (APIs), hosted and on-demand call centres that are built on cloud-based software as a service (SaaS) platforms can integrate their functionality with cloud-based applications for customer relationship management (CRM), lead management and more.

 Developers use APIs to enhance cloud-based call centre platform functionality—including Computer telephony integration (CTI) APIs which provide basic telephony controls and sophisticated call handling from a separate application, and configuration APIs which enable graphical user interface (GUI) controls of administrative functions.

 Outsourcing

 Outsourced call centres are often located in developing countries, where wages are significantly lower than in western countries with higher minimum wages.
 These include the call centre industries in the Philippines, Bangladesh, and India.

 Companies that regularly utilise outsourced contact centre services include British Sky Broadcasting and Orange in the telecommunications industry, Adidas in the sports and leisure sector, Audi in car manufacturing and charities such as the RSPCA.

 Industries

 Healthcare

-The healthcare industry has and continues to use outbound call centre programmes for years to help manage billing, collections, and patient communication.
-The inbound call centre is a new and increasingly popular service for many types of healthcare facilities, including large hospitals.
-Inbound call centres can be outsourced or managed in-house.
+The healthcare industry uses outbound call centre programmes to help manage billing, collections, and patient communication.
+The inbound call centre is a service meant for various types of healthcare facilities, including large hospitals.

 These healthcare call centres are designed to help streamline communications, enhance patient retention and satisfaction, reduce expenses and improve operational efficiencies.